emacs-mirror/emacs/mps/manual/source/pool/intro.rst

 Alignment?
 [5]_                                conf   conf   conf   conf   conf   [6]_   [6]_   [7]_   [6]_   conf
 Dependent objects?
 [8]_                        no     ---    no     yes    ---    ---    ---    ---    ---    no
 May use remote references?
 [9]_                no     ---    no     no     ---    ---    ---    ---    ---    no
-Ambiguous references keep blocks alive?        no     no     no     no     no     ---    ---    ---    ---    no Blocks are automatically managed?
+Blocks are automatically managed?
 [10]_        yes    yes    yes    yes    yes    no     no     no     no     no Blocks are manually managed?
 [10]_             no     no     no     no     no     yes    yes    yes    yes    yes Blocks are scanned?
 [11]_                      yes    no     yes    yes    no     no     no     no     no     yes